ConsenSys-Academy/multisig-wallet-exercise/README.md

     mapping (uint => mapping (address => bool)) public confirmations;
 ```

 There are several checks that we will want to verify before we execute this transaction.
 First, only wallet owners should be able to call this function.
-Second, we will want to verify that a transaction exists at the specified transactionId.
-Last, we want to verify that the msg.sender has not already confirmed this transaction.
+Second, we will want to verify that a transaction exists at the specified `transactionId`.
+Last, we want to verify that the `msg.sender` has not already confirmed this transaction.

 ```javascript
     require(isOwner[msg.sender]);